 Now our full focus in on the ephemeral (historic & contemporary tile industry documents) files that contain roughly 40,000+ items.
-Work is underway, under the direction of a volunteer professional archivist, THF staff and other volunteers preparing the material for a database and an internet accessed finding-aid index.
+Work is underway, under the direction of a volunteer professional archivist, THF staff and other volunteers preparing the material for the database and internet accessed finding-aid index.

 There are many ways to assist!

 Here’s a Menu, a Wish List for Donors: